-Whilst all children should be protected, St Ethelbert's Catholic Primary School and Nursery acknowledge that some groups of children are potentially at greater risk of harm.
+• Whilst all children should be protected, Barton Court Grammar School acknowledges that some groups of children are potentially at greater risk of harm.
 This can include the following groups:

-5.1 Safeguarding children with Special Educational Needs or Disabilities (SEND)
+5.1 Safeguarding Children with Special Educational Needs or Disabilities (SEND)

-- St Ethelbert's Catholic Primary School and Nursery acknowledges that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges and barriers for recognising abuse and neglect. - St Ethelbert's Catholic Primary School and Nursery recognises that children with SEND may face additional communication barriers and experience difficulties in managing or reporting abuse or challenges.
-Children with SEND will be supported to communicate and ensure that their voice is heard and acted upon. - All members of staff are encouraged to appropriately explore potential indicators of abuse such as behaviour, mood changes or injuries and not to assume that they are related to the child's disability.
+- Barton Court Grammar School acknowledges that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges and barriers for recognising abuse and neglect. - Barton Court Grammar School recognises that children with SEND may face additional communication barriers and experience difficulties in managing or reporting abuse or challenges.
+Children with SEND will be appropriately supported to communicate and ensure that their voice is heard and acted upon. - All members of staff will be encouraged to appropriately explore possible indicators of abuse such as behaviour, mood changes or injuries and not to assume that they are related to the child's disability.
 Staff will be mindful that children with SEND or certain medical conditions may be disproportionally impacted by behaviours such as bullying, without outwardly showing any signs. - Members of staff are encouraged to be aware that children with SEND can be disproportionally impacted by safeguarding concerns, such as exploitation, peer group isolation or bullying including prejudice-based bullying. - To address these additional challenges, our school will always consider implementing extra pastoral support and attention for children with SEND.
-The DSL will work closely with the SENDco (Mrs Laura White) to plan support as required. - Our school has robust intimate/personal care policies which ensure that the health, safety, independence, and welfare of children is promoted, and their dignity and privacy are respected.
-Arrangements for intimate and personal care are open and transparent and accompanied by robust recording systems.
-Further information can be found in our policies: https://primarysite-prod-sorted.s3.amazonaws.com/st-ethelberts-cps/UploadedDocument/d39c2522-0b9f-4669-93c7-2f1cd897a351/ste-intimate-care-policy-september-2021.pdf
+The DSL will work closely with the SENDco (Mr Mitchell Halpin) to plan support as required. - Our school does not currently have any students who require intimate/personal care, however there are historical policies in place that are robust in order to ensure that the health, safety, independence and welfare of children is promoted, and their dignity and privacy are respected.
+If a child requiring intimate or personal care joins the school, arrangements will be put in place that are open and transparent and will be accompanied by robust recording systems.

-5.2 Children requiring mental health support
+5.2 Children Requiring Mental Health Support